Introduction to RAC

 We've been around since 1897

-We have over 7 million members
+We have more than 8 million members

 We're one of the UK's most progressive motoring organisations